 This brand-new dog day care, grooming and pet boarding facility is in the heart of downtown.
 Unlike most other boarding facilities, this location is attended 24 hours a day and streams continuous DogTV to check on residents at any time.
 Options range from half-day care to luxury suite overnights.

 Enjoy an adventure of a lifetime with your most loyal four legged friend.
-There are over 150 miles of fun trails to explore in the Pike National Park.
-Great Outdoors Adventures is open year round from summer to winter for a memorable off-roading experience.
+There are over 150 miles of fun trails to explore in the Pike National Forest.
+Great Outdoors Adventures is open year-round from summer to winter for a memorable off-roading experience.
 Best of all is the amazing company you get to bring along with you!

 Find a full list of pet-friendly places here.